Cairi-S/Welcome-Foolish-Mortals/README.md

 **Game page**

-- Dashboard to the left of the game page storing:
+- Dashboard to the left of the Game page storing:
 1. Username
 2. Avatar
 3. Difficulty Level